hopchinE/StringShift/README.md

 ## Prerequisites

-In order to run this you should have atleasr .Net version 9 installed on your machine
+In order to run this you should have atleast .Net version 9 installed on your machine

 ## Building